jaimetur/PhotoMigrator/help/03-automatic-migration.md

 Additionally, this Automatic Migration process can also be executed sequentially instead of in parallel, using argument **`--parallel-migration=false`**, so first, all the assets will be pulled from `<SOURCE>` and when finish, they will be pushed into `<TARGET>`, but take into account that in this case, you will need enough disk space to store all your assets pulled from `<SOURCE>` service.

+By default, destination albums are only reused when the existing target album name matches exactly, and newly created albums keep the original source name.

+If you include **`--prefer-canonical-album-names`**, PhotoMigrator normalizes newly created destination album names to the preferred clean keeper form even when the target does not already contain a similar album.

-By default, destination albums are only reused when the existing target album name matches exactly.
-If you include **`--reuse-similar-existing-albums`**, PhotoMigrator will also treat equivalent album families as reusable even when they differ only by harmless formatting or duplicate-like suffixes.
+If you include **`--consolidate-similar-albums`**, PhotoMigrator also treats equivalent album families as reusable even when they differ only by harmless formatting or duplicate-like suffixes.

 Examples that are treated as the same family:
 - `Album`, `Album_1`, `Album (2)`, `Album_5`